Assess your client’s needs

 Eligibility for refitting

 After a 5-year voucher expires, if a client is still eligible, they will be issued with a subsequent voucher.
 This entitles a client to a new assessment.
-If a client was fitted on their previous voucher, they may be refitted, if they meet the eligibility criteria for refitting.
+If a client was fitted on their previous voucher, they may be refitted, if they meet the eligibility criteria for refitting in the schedule.

 If a client has had an assessment or device fitting under their current voucher, the program does not cover any further assessments or fittings under the same voucher.
 You must obtain approval for a ‘revalidated service’.